Business strategyDecember 11, 2025

 Using open-source tools

 Leveraging open-source software can eliminate licensing fees and reduce initial setup costs.
-While this can be beneficial, it may introduce security vulnerabilities and require more in-house maintenance and customization.
+While this can be beneficial, it may introduce security vulnerabilities and require more in-house maintenance and customisation.

 Cutting corners in testing